 It is our intent at Aveton Gifford Primary School to provide pupils with a high-quality education in English that will teach pupils to speak, read and write fluently.
 It is our intention when teaching the English curriculum that our pupils acquire the necessary knowledge, skills and understanding to become lifelong learners and linguists.
 We strive to ensure that all our pupils receive a well-rounded learning experience when reading, writing, speaking and listening which will equip them with the fundamental tools to achieve in the academy and beyond.
 It is our intention to immerse pupils in the wonders of quality texts to instil a love for reading, a passion for discovery and a confidence to explore their imagination.
 We encourage all pupils to read widely across both fiction and non-fiction to develop their knowledge of themselves and the world in which they live, to establish an appreciation and love of reading and to gain knowledge across the curriculum.
 It is our intention to ensure that, by the end of their primary education, all pupils are able to read fluently, and with confidence.

-Our aim is to ensure that every child becomes a reader, a writer and confident speaker by the time they leave Towngate Primary Academy.
+Our aim is to ensure that every child becomes a reader, a writer and confident speaker by the time they leave Aveton Gifford Primary School.

 To promote and instill a love for reading, writing and high-quality literature into pupils at all ages.

-To derive an English curriculum which is sequences to develop the acquisition of knowledge and skills.
+To derive an English curriculum which is sequential to developing the acquisition of knowledge and skills.

-Our English curriculum is derived around a sequence of high quality age-appropriate texts.
+Our English curriculum is derived around a sequence of high quality age-appropriate texts, we use 'The 5 Plagues of the Developing Reader' as a guide to ensure coverage of a variety of texts; Archaic, Non-Linear time sequences, Narratively complex, Figurative Symbolic Text, Resistant Texts.
 We use each book to create opportunities to develop reading fluency and comprehension with a focus on key reading strategies and skills; develop grammar and punctuation knowledge and understanding to use and apply across the wider curriculum; explore the writing structure and features of different genres, identify the purpose and audience; plan and write an initial piece of writing with a clear context and purpose before evaluating the effectiveness of writing by editing and redrafting.

 Reading for Pleasure

-Reading is not only celebrated in classrooms here at Towngate Primary Academy.
-Around school, you will find displays which celebrate reading, inspiring reading corners and spaces, children’s favourite book, authors, genres and recommended a classroom reading display.
+Reading is not only celebrated in classrooms here at Aveton Gifford Primary, around school, you will find displays which celebrate reading, inspiring reading corners and spaces, children’s favourite book, authors, genres and recommended a classroom reading display.
 In addition, throughout the school year the importance of reading is enhanced through World Book Day, author and poet visits, shared reading experiences across classrooms, book Fairs and sponsored reading events to further enrich our English curriculum.
+Every Friday afternoon all classes meet as a House group and share a reading book led by the House captains or teachers.

 Reading Experiences at Aveton Gifford